Nobuo-Namura/hpa/README.md

 [Nobuo Namura, "Single and Multi-Objective Benchmark Problems Focusing on Human-Powered Aircraft Design", arXiv:2312.08953, 2023.](https://arxiv.org/abs/2312.08953)

 ## Requirements
-Python 3.8.10 was used in the implimentation.
+Python 3.8.10 was used in the implementation.
 To install requirements:

 ```